 Nāpali Coast State Wilderness Park

-|Camping||Camping permits for Nāpali coast are extremely popular, and often sell out well in advance, particularly during summer.
+NOTE: Camping Permits for Nāpali Coast often sell out well in-advance, particularly during summer months.
 Please plan accordingly.

 The Nāpali Coast is a very special place.
 The pali, or cliffs, provide a rugged grandeur of deep, narrow valleys ending abruptly at the sea.
 Waterfalls and swift flowing streams continue to cut these narrow valleys while the sea carves cliffs at their mouths.
 Extensive stone walled terraces can still be found on the valley bottoms where Hawaiians once lived and cultivated taro.